Nikon D610 is a good full-frame DSLR for your portrait photography purposes.

 I would prefer that the autofocus areas occupy the entire area of the frame, and not just its central part, then there will be more chances toget a sharp shot in the sportsor any other moving subjects.

-The most noticeable external innovation was the use of an inclined display.
+The most noticeable external innovation was its inclined display.

 The Nikon developers from year to year avoided using such a design solution in professional and semi-professional SLRs.